 Health Professionals may judge the need for TB risk assessment at more frequent intervals based upon individualized health assessment and patient circumstances.
 Specific information on updated TB risk factors, interpretation of the TB skin test, further evaluation of the child/adolescent, and treatment recommendations can be found in the most current edition of the Red Book: Report of the Committee on Infectious Diseases.

-&lt;sup>1 Targeted Tuberculin Skin Testing and Treatment of Latent Tuberculosis Infection in Children and Adolescents.
+1 Targeted Tuberculin Skin Testing and Treatment of Latent Tuberculosis Infection in Children and Adolescents.
 Pediatric Tuberculosis Collaborative Group.
 PEDIATRICS Vol. 114 No. 4 October 2004, pp.1175-1201.
-(Available at: http://pediatrics.aappublications.org/cgi/content/full/114/4/S2/1175)

-Targeted Tuberculin Skin Testing
+Targeted Tuberculin Skin Testing1

-Risk-Assessment Questionnaire\
+Risk-Assessment Questionnaire

 Questions